What is the menopause and perimenopause?

 What to do if the menopause is causing you to struggle at work

-The House of Commons Women and Equalities Committee survey showed that whilst only 8% of those surveyed felt that the menopause did not affect their ability to carry out their work, less than a third of those surveyed felt able to tell anyone at work, citing reasons such as privacy, concern over the reaction they would receive and uncertainty over who they should tell.
-Those who did tell someone at work were far more likely to share with line managers or colleagues than with HR or occupational health.
+The House of Commons Women and Equalities Committee survey from 2022 found that reasons such as privacy, concern over the reaction they would receive and uncertainty over who they should tell impacted employee’s willingness to share their experiences with their managers and/or employers.
+This survey also found that those who did tell someone at work were far more likely to share with line managers or colleagues than with HR or occupational health.

 Speaking up if you are struggling may be difficult, but it is essential.
 An employer cannot help you or put any necessary support in place for you if they do not understand the context of any issues you may be having.